The Decision Mastery Intensive

 Here’s how we change this:

-1. We locate the mental images and body sensations driving analysis-paralysis
+1. We locate the experiences, mental images, and body sensations driving decision-paralysis

 2. Using eye movements similar to REM sleep patterns, we help your brain release their emotional charge